freenas/freenas-docs/userguide/intro.rst

 * LDAP failing to bind to the domain on startup causes an alert.

+* A new script for backing up Samba4 domain controller settings has been added.
+See :ref:`Samba Domain Controller Backup`.

 * The UPS shutdown command can now be customized.

 * :ref:`freenas-debug` can now include GRUB configuration information.